Lockheed Ventura: Royal New Zealand Air Force

 Planned re-equipment with de Havilland Mosquitos did not take place until after the cessation of hostilities.
 The last Ventura unit was No. 2 Squadron, which continued to operate PV-1 and PV-2 aircraft on meteorological duty until 1948.
 A restored RNZAF RB-34 (NZ4600) is owned by the Museum of Transport and Technology in Auckland.

 United States Army Air Forces

-Some 264 Ventura Mark IIs ordered by the RAF were transferred to the U.S. Army Air Forces.
+Some 264 Ventura Mark IIs ordered by the RAF were transferred to the U.S. Army Air Force.
 Though some were used as anti-submarine patrol bombers under the designation B-34 Lexington, most were used for training with various stateside units.
 Twenty-seven of these were used by the U.S. Navy for anti-submarine patrols as well; these were designated PV-1 Ventura and PV-2 Harpoon.

 United States Navy

 During the early months of 1942, the primary responsibility for anti-submarine warfare in the United States was shouldered by the Army Air Forces.
 This irked the Navy, as it considered this region of battle its burden.
 To carry out such a task, the Navy was pursuing a long-range, land-based patrol and reconnaissance aircraft with a substantial bomb load.
 This goal was always resisted by the Army Air Forces, which carefully protected its monopoly on land-based bombing.
 This forced the navy to use long-range floatplanes for these roles.
 The Navy was unable to upgrade to more capable aircraft until the Army Air Forces needed the Navy plant in Renton, Washington to manufacture its Boeing B-29 Superfortress.
 In exchange for use of the Renton plant, the Army Air Forces would discontinue its objections to Naval land-based bombers, and provide aircraft to the Navy.
 One of the clauses of this agreement stated that production of the B-34 and B-37 by Lockheed would cease, and instead these resources would be directed at building a navalized version, the PV-1 Ventura.

 The PV-1 began to be delivered in December 1942, and entered service in February 1943.
 The first squadron in combat was VP-135, deployed in the Aleutian Islands in April 1943.
 They were operated by three other squadrons in this theatre.
 From the Aleutians, they flew strikes against Paramushiro, a Japanese island.
 Often, PV-1s would lead B-24 bomber formations, since they were equipped with radar.
 In late 1943, PV-1s were deployed to the Solomon Islands and to the newly captured field at Tarawa in the Gilbert Islands.
 After the war, the U.S. Navy deemed many PV-1s obsolete and the aircraft were sent to Naval Air Station Clinton, Oklahoma to be demilitarized and reduced to scrap.